prowler47/mailing_service/README.md

         another cases it return false
          * *compareOverdueDate* - compare date from notification and actual date.
 It return true It return true is notification date is overdue and it need to delete from DB
+    * ***filter***
+        * Filter - common interface for filters.
+It filter only notifications for send and notifications for delete
+          * *filterForSending* - method for filter only notifications for sending
+          * *filterForDelete* - method for filter only notifications for delete
+      * SimpleFilterNotifications - the simplest implementation of Filter.
+  It override methods from Filter as default behavior
+    * ***timer***
+        * TaskByTimer - class for performance of the task with some time interval
+          * *checkInTime* - do task with some time interval
+          * *checkInTimeWithSenderTypes* - do task with some time interval and it set one o more of SenderTypes
+* ***util***
+    * FromStringToDateParser - utility class contains methods for parsing Date from String
+      * *parse* - parse whole Date from String
+      * *parseTime* - parse only part with hours and minutes but without year and month
+      * *parseDateWithoutTime* - parse only part with year and month but without hours and minutes
+    * PrintNotificationToConsole - utility class to print notification information to console
+      * *printNotificationToConsole* - print id, title, payload and date from notification to console